HL7, EDI & FHIR Data Integration for Analytics & Reporting with PilotFish

 - Integration of HL7 based hospital systems with cloud-based solution providers that may be using technology such as JSON, XML and web services

-But now let’s take a more in-depth look at this multiple source to reporting in analytics example.
-Double-clicking a route takes us to the main route grid which graphically depicts the flow of data between source and target systems.
+Now let’s take a more in-depth look at this multiple Source route to reporting in analytics example.
+Double-clicking a route takes us to the main route grid which graphically depicts the flow of data between Source and Target systems.

-In each case, we’ll be extracting some basic patient information and we’ll use it to populate a relational database and to execute a simple REST-based JSON service.
+In each case, we’ll extract some basic patient information and use it to populate a relational database and execute a simple REST-based JSON service.
 To accomplish this the user simply configures the eiConsole Interface Assembly Line, a consistent set of stages that are flexible enough to connect any system to any other regardless of data format, or connectivity protocol.
-Moving from left to right we start with the source system which maintains descriptive information about the sending system.
+Moving from left to right, we start with the Source system which maintains descriptive information about the sending system.

-After the listeners, configured processors offer a library of widgets for manipulation and validation prior to data transformation.
-Common examples include decryption, decompression, or validation.
+After the Listeners, configured processors offer a library of widgets for manipulation and validation before data transformation.
+Common examples include decryption, decompression or validation.

 First, Parsing to Convert Data into XML.
-Transformation modules exist to convert a variety of non-XML formats including CSVs, delimited and fixed-width files, EDI including ANSI X12 EDI and other HIPAA formats, HL7 of course, JSON and Microsoft Excel.
+Transformation modules exist to convert a variety of non-XML formats, including CSVs, delimited and fixed-width files, EDI ANSI X12 and other HIPAA formats, HL7 of course, JSON, Microsoft Excel and others.

-This is the Data Mapper which allows a technical business analyst to drag & drop to build transformations between any two data formats.
-The three-panel mapping paradigm is unique in its ability to represent even the most complex mappings graphically.
+This is the Data Mapper that allows a technical business analyst to drag & drop to build transformations between any two data formats.
+The 3-panel mapping paradigm is unique in its ability to represent even the most complex mappings graphically.

 To use the mapper, the Source and Target data formats are built right in through the format builder dialogue.
 Various types of metadata such as the HL7 data dictionary can be directly imported.
 Sample files can also be used to provide an accurate picture of what a system may actually produce or consume.

 Returning to the main grid, the next step is Routing.
-Here XPath or other routing rules can be used to inspect the data and direct the inbound message towards the appropriate target system or systems.
+Here XPath or other routing rules can be used to inspect the data and direct the inbound message toward the appropriate Target system or systems.

-Finally, we move on to the transport stage, and in this case, we’re updating a relational database and calling a REST-ful web service.
+Finally, we move on to the Transport stage, and in this case, we’re updating a relational database and also calling a RESTful web service.
 However, as is true with a Listener, a wide variety of transmission mechanisms are supported.
-Both synchronous and asynchronous processing is possible.
+Both synchronous and asynchronous processing is also possible.

 Pre and post processes are also available in the Transport step for encrypting, compressing or otherwise manipulating the data prior to transmission.
-Post processes could be used for cleanup tasks and executing subsequent steps in a complex data flow.
-Once an interface has been configured the eiConsole, it can be switched into testing mode.
+In addition, post processes could be used for cleanup tasks and executing subsequent steps in a complex data flow.
+Once an interface has been configured in the eiConsole, it can then be switched into testing mode.

 Testing Your Interface Routes

-The data was routed to both defined targets.
-The canonical was mapped first onto an SQLXML document, indicating an insert into a table called patient and second simply rendered as JSON.
-We then updated the database and posted to a RESTful web service.
+The data was routed to both defined Targets.
+The canonical was mapped first onto SQLXML.
+Here we indicate an insert into a table called patient and second, we simply rendered some JSON.
+We then will update the database and post it to that RESTful web service.

 Moving Interfaces into Production

-Now that an interface has been successfully tested from end to end, it’s ready for deployment to the eiPlatform runtime environment.
-Deployment can be handled via drag & drop, PilotFish Web-based eiDashboard, or through your preferred file-based change management process.
+Now that an interface has been successfully tested from end-to-end, it’s ready for deployment to the eiPlatform runtime environment.
+Deployment can be handled via drag & drop using the server view, also the PilotFish Web-based eiDashboard, or through your preferred file-based change management process.

 Once deployed, the eiPlatform, provides a myriad of reporting, alerting and monitoring utilities.
 The eiPlatform is used for Production Management Interfaces.
 And that’s all there is to it!